Kovalenko-Daria/Algorithms/README.md

 * _Check of bracket sequences_<br>
 This file contains a function that accepts a string with a bracket sequence of three types of brackets - (), {}, [] - as input and checks correctness of the bracket expression.
 In case of correctness, the Truth is returned, otherwise - False.

+* _Subsequences_<br>
+This file contains two functions that work with subsequences.
+The first one looks for the largest common subsequence of two sequences and is called lcs().
+It takes two strings and returns the length of the desired subsequence.
+The second function works with a single sequence, in which it searches for the greatest increasing subsequence and is called gis.
+It takes a string and returns the length of the greatest increasing subsequence.